vishalsharbidar/SphereGlue/README.md

 # Structure of Dataset

-Each npz file consists of:
+Each npz file consists of Keypoint Coordinates, Keypoint Descriptors, and Keypoint Scores of two images.
+The structure of the dictionary can be seen below:
 ```
 {keypointCoords0: Keypoint Coordinates of image 0,
 keypointCoords1: Keypoint Coordinates of image 1,